flatironinstitute/finufft/docs/opts.rst

   In fortran the interface is still 32-bit integers, limiting to array sizes <2^31.
 The fortran interface needs to be improved.

 - C++ is used for all main libraries, almost entirely avoiding object-oriented code.
-C++ ``std::complex<double>`` (typedef'ed to ``CPX`` and sometimes ``dcomplex``) and FFTW complex types are mixed within the library, since to some extent our library is a glorified driver for FFTW.
+C++ ``std::complex<double>`` (macroed to ``CPX`` and sometimes ``dcomplex``) and FFTW complex types are mixed within the library, since to some extent our library is a glorified driver for FFTW.
 FFTW was considered universal and essential enough to be a dependency for the whole package.

 - There is a hard-defined limit of ``1e11`` for the size of internal FFT arrays, set in ``defs.h`` as ``MAX_NF``: if your machine has RAM of order 1TB, and you need it, set this larger and recompile.
 The point of this is to catch ridiculous-sized mallocs and exit gracefully.
 Note that mallocs smaller than this, but which still exceed available RAM, cause segfaults as usual.
 For simplicity of code, we do not do error checking on every malloc.